-• Medications for priests are covered by the health insurance afforded the priests by the diocese.
+Medications for priests are covered by the health insurance afforded the priests by the diocese.
 The deductible set by the insurance is the responsibility of the individual priest himself.
+All over-the-counter medications are the responsibility of the individual priest.